Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/04_PostingTypes.md

 # Posting types

+The *Warehousing* module allows you to manage the stock manually through the *Quick posting* menu entry.
+For detailed information, see [Create a manual stock posting](../Operation/02_ManageStock.md#create-a-manual-stock-posting).

+However, stock postings are usually created automatically by the system, triggered by the creation and processing of business documents as configured in your workflow.

+The system performs the postings automatically when an order is received in the *Order Management* module.
+In the case of customer orders, the automatic posting process works as follows:

+Every order that is imported into the system is linked to a business document, the head document.
+The head document, regardless of what business document it is, creates a reservation posting in the *Warehousing* module.
+The ordered material is then reserved.
+This reservation has no effect on the actual physical stock, but it reduces the available material stock, that is, the number of units that are available to be sold.

+When the so-called delivery head, usually the delivery note, is created, this business document creates two postings in the stock history.
+The first one is a reserved for open delivery note posting (also known as waiting for picking) to withdraw the physical stock in the system, thus reducing the physical stock in the warehouse.
+The second one is a reservation posting with a negative sign to clear the initial reservation.
+The result of all materials processed in the order must always be 0.

+Once the material has left the warehouse, that is, the delivery note has been closed, the reserved for open delivery note posting is updated into a sale posting.

 Below, you can see the list of all posting types with a detailed description.

 - **Manual posting**